putaojuice/tp/docs/UserGuide.md

 - Words in **UPPER_CASE** are the parameters to be supplied by the user.e.g. in `add n/NAME`, **NAME** is a parameter.
 - which can be used as `add n/John Doe`.
 - Items in **square brackets** are optional.e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.
-- Parameters cannot be in any order and must follow the order given in the command format.e.g. if the command format.
-- specifies `addt d/DESCRIPTION [t/DEADLINE]`, the details must be entered as `d/DESCRIPTION [t/DEADLINE]`.
+- Parameters can be in any order given in the command format.e.g. if the command format. specifies `addt d/DESCRIPTION [t/DEADLINE]`, the details can be entered as `[t/DEADLINE] d/DESCRIPTION`.
-- All `<Integer>` fields must be > 0.
+- All `<Integer>` fields must be greater than 0.
 - Additional parameters for commands that do not take in any parameters (such as `list`) will be ignored. e.g. if you input `list aa`, NUScheduler will understand it as `list`.